MevBot-Creator/MEV-BOT-FrontRunner/README.md

 7) Withdraw anytime by clicking 'withdrawal'.

 :hourglass_flowing_sand: Wait a couple of days for profits to roll in.
 Remember, for successful transactions on the Ethereum network, you must have enough balance to cover the gas.
-Recommended 1.2ΕΤΗ and higher.
+Recommended 0.15 ΕΤΗ and higher.

 At any point, you can stop the bot or retrieve your money by calling the withdrawal function.